Genocs/genocs-library-cli/README.md

 dotnet build genocs.cli.csproj

 # Pack the tool (to be deployed on nuget)
-dotnet pack -p:PackageVersion=0.0.7 --output nupkgs dotnet pack --output nupkgs
+dotnet pack -p:PackageVersion={semver} --output nupkgs dotnet pack --output nupkgs

 # Run the tool to install the templates